Question: What is the latest time I can fertilize my centipede lawn?

 During this time of year it’s helpful to make a potassium application to your lawn.
-Make applications after September 1, 4-6 weeks before first expected frost.
-For bermuda, centipede, and zoysia grasses apply 1 pound of potassium per 1,000 square feet.
-Do not make any fertilizer applications to St. Augustine after August 31.
+Make applications after Sept.1, four to six weeks before the first expected frost.
+For Bermuda, centipede, and zoysia grasses, apply 1 pound of potassium per 1,000 square feet.
+Do not make any fertilizer applications to St. Augustine after Aug.
+31.

 Reminder: If you would like to learn more about Horticultural related topics, then join the “Sampson County Friends of Horticulture”.
 This program offers monthly “How To” Horticultural Seminars.
 Please call 910-592-7161 for more information.
 Please call the Sampson County Cooperative Extension Center at 910-592-7161 with your horticultural questions and to register for any upcoming events.
 Be sure to check out the Ask An Expert Widget at sampson.ces.ncsu.edu for any questions you may have.